Bofors 40 mm L/60 gun: Captured examples

 In World War II Germany, the Wehrmacht used a number of Bofors guns which had been captured in Poland and France.
 The Kriegsmarine also operated some guns obtained from Norway.
-In German naval use, the gun was designated the "4 cm Flak 28", and was used aboard the cruisers Admiral Hipper and Prinz Eugen toward the end of the war.
-Beginning in 1942, several E-boats were equipped with the Flak 28 to enable them to fight against British MGBs and MTBs on equal terms.
+In German naval use, the gun was designated the "4 cm FlaK 28", and was variously used aboard individual examples of many different classes of warship, including but not limited to; the cruisers Admiral Hipper and Prinz Eugen toward the end of the war; M1940-class minesweeper; vorpostenboot.
+Beginning in 1942, several 'S 38 type' schnellboote were equipped with the Flak 28, enabling them to fight against British MGBs and MTBs on equal terms.

 Germany also purchased a large number (200+) of Hungarian-made Bofors guns.
-In return, Hungary received a 75 mm PAK gun for every 4-5 Bofors.
+In return, Hungary received a 75 mm PaK 40 gun for every 4-5 Bofors.
 The Wehrmacht used Hungarian guns after German occupation of Hungary from late 1944.
 Most of them were lost during the fights in Budapest and Transdanubia.

 Japan captured a number of Bofors guns in Singapore and put them into production as the Type 5.

-After the Continuation war the Soviet Union took possession of the Finnish coastal defence ship Väinämöinen, which was armed with four M/36 Bofors guns.